Calculating Double Overtime for California: Daily Triggers, Rate Precedence & Decimal-Safe Gross

 end_utc: datetime

-regular_rate: Decimal # Pre-calculated RRP per CA DLSE guidelines
+regular_rate: Decimal # Pre-calculated RRP per CA DLSE guidance

 @dataclass